arqtrad/archlit/article.md

-Whereas the notion of a unitary architectural stem has been long discredited, it leaves behind an imaginary landscape of regional traditions and singular landmarks.
+Whereas the notion of a unitary architectural stem has been long discredited, it leaves behind an imaginary landscape of regional traditions and singular landmarks ([@Fig:map]).
 A cartography of this landscape can trace some of the source material collected during the nineteenth-century nation-building efforts, and in this way shed light onto the theoretical constructs that shaped this collection.
 By envisioning this virtual cartography, I seek to show how architects